Receive a $50 Woolworths eGift Card*

 The NBN comes in six different speed tiers:

-The best speed tier for you will depend on your needs as an individual, family or business, with each coming with its own advantages for different people.
+The best speed tier for you will depend on your needs as an individual or family, with each coming with its own advantages for different people.
 Here’s a breakdown of each tier to help you determine which one you need:

 NBN 12 is the lowest-power NBN speed tier available.
 It's primarily suitable for fundamental internet tasks like web browsing, checking emails and occasional standard definition (SD) video streaming.